Copyright © Ministry of Health Singapore. All Rights Reserved.

 To prevent your blood glucose from rising too high, foods containing carbohydrates should be:

-These foods contain starches and they are your main source of carbohydrates.
-You should eat consistent amount of these foods in a meal and throughout the day.
+These foods contain starches, and they are your main source of carbohydrates.
+You should eat a consistent amount of these foods in a meal and throughout the day.

 To ensure that you eat a consistent amount, you will need to quantify your amount of carbohydrates.

 Consult your dietitian for the amount that you need per day.
 To help you quantify the amount of carbohydrates, compare the amount of food you eat with one slice of bread.

 The following foods are equivalent to one slice of bread:

 You should choose foods with a higher fibre content e.g., wholemeal bread instead of white bread.

 These foods provide you with antioxidants, essential vitamins and fibre.
 You should eat two servings of each per day.

 Fruits and certain vegetables (see the list below) contain carbohydrates and should be eaten in a consistent amount.

 The carbohydrate content of one serving of the fruit and vegetables listed below is equivalent to one slice of bread.